google/zetasql/docs/pipe-syntax.md

 **Description**

-Same behavior as the [`UNPIVOT` operator][unpivot-operator] in standard syntax:
 Rotates columns into rows.
+The `UNPIVOT` pipe operator behaves the same as the [`UNPIVOT` operator][unpivot-operator] in standard syntax.

 **Example**